 Water Regulations

 As all INCOPA members produce inorganic coagulants which are used in the treatment of water, they are affected by a number of different regulations governing water quality.
-Current issues of concern to INCOPA members include:

 - Urban waste water treatment – 91/271/EEC